junxit/us-congress-code/title-01/chapter-1/sec-1.md

 Pub.
 L. 104–199, § 1, Sept.
 21, 1996, 110 Stat.
 2419, provided that: “This Act [enacting section 7 of this title and section 1738C of Title 28, Judiciary and Judicial Procedure] may be cited as the ‘Defense of Marriage Act’.”

 ### References in Pub.
+L. 117–58

+Pub.
+L. 117–58, § 2, Nov.
+15, 2021, 135 Stat.
+442, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Infrastructure Investment and Jobs Act, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+### References in Pub.
 L. 117–43

 Pub.
 L. 117–43, § 3, Sept.
 30, 2021, 135 Stat.
 344, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Extending Government Funding and Delivering Emergency Assistance Act, see Tables for classification] shall be treated as referring only to the provisions of that division.”